 Adding the “noindex” directive might not be a quick fix and Google might keep indexing the pages, which is why the URL Removals tool can be handy at times.
 That said, use this method as a temporary solution.
 When you use it, pages are removed from Google’s index quickly (usually within a few hours depending on the number of requests).

 The Removals Tools is best if used together with noindex directive.
 Remember that removals you make are reversible in the future.

 What Kind of Results Can You See by Fixing Index Bloat?

 Here’s a graph of indexed pages from a recent client that was letting their search result pages get indexed — the same way we explained above.
 We helped them implement a technical fix so those pages wouldn’t be indexed anymore.

-In the Google Analytics graph, the the blue dot is where the fix was implemented.
+In the Google Analytics graph, the blue dot is when we implemented the fix was implemented.
 The number of indexed pages continued to rise for a bit, then dropped significantly.

 Year over year, here’s what happened to the site’s organic traffic and revenue: